dhyangamer/demonspvp-website/README.md

 # Demons PvP

-Welcome to the official website repository for **Demons PvP** – a custom Minecraft PvP server built by Discord developers **DHYANGAMER** and **Kokachi**.
+Welcome to the official website repository for **Demons PvP** – a custom sa_mp online  server built by Discord developers **DHYANGAMER** and **Kokachi**.

 ## 🔥 About the Server

-Demons PvP is a thrilling PvP-focused Minecraft server offering custom gameplay mechanics, intense battles, and a dedicated community.
+Demons PvP is a thrilling PvP-focused sa-mp server offering custom gameplay mechanics, intense battles, and a dedicated community.
 We're here to create an unforgettable gaming experience.

 ## 🌐 Website